tientong98/thesis/BRAINSTools Analysis/README.md

 This folder contain codes for brain volumetric analysis with BRAINSTools - [BRAINSTools wiki](https://github.com/BRAINSia/BRAINSTools/wiki).

-The scipts are modified from the pipeline developed by the [Iowa Neuroimaging Core](https://github.com/TKoscik/nimg_core/blob/master/pipelines/structural_volumetrics/baw.md).
+The scipts are modified from the pipeline developed by the researchers at the [Iowa Neuroimaging Core](https://github.com/TKoscik/nimg_core/blob/master/pipelines/structural_volumetrics/baw.md).

-All the steps involved were described in details in [this jupyter notebook](https://github.com/tientong98/thesis/blob/master/start_to_finish.ipynb).

 # Running BrainsTools

-Follow the direction here https://github.com/TKoscik/nimg_core/blob/master/pipelines/structural_volumetrics/baw.md

 1. Run the csv creator

-`/Shared/tientong_scratch/abcd/abcd2bids_convert/abcd2bids_github/code/baw01BRAINSTools_csvcreator.sh`
+`baw01BRAINSTools_csvcreator.sh`

-Note: Looks like BrainsTools expects all session number to be different - have to replace session (baselineYear1Arm1) to a series of random numbers/strings
+Note: BrainsTools expects all session to be different - have to replace session (baselineYear1Arm1) with a series of random numbers/strings

 ```bash
 %%bash